giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

 ### Pretty printing a task

-We just have to pretty print a task.
-If you have already followed along the introductory tutorial this shouldn't be too complicated.
-We first have to create the appropriate bullet point according to the task's
+In order to pretty print a single task, we first have to create the appropriate bullet point according to its status:
-status:

 ```gleam
 fn status_to_bullet(status: Status) -> String {